 Dr. Lee also led a team that provided the first evidence that a specific cell surface receptor called CD28 is absolutely necessary for myeloma cells to survive.
-Our investigators are now studying novel treatment strategies that block the interaction between the CD28 receptor on multiple myeloma cells and the cells in the bone marrow microenvironment that help the cells grow.
-The goal: to kill cancerous plasma cells and make the remaining cells more vulnerable to chemotherapy.
+Our investigators are now studying new treatment methods that block the interaction between the CD28 receptor on multiple myeloma cells and the cells in the bone marrow microenvironment that help the cells grow.
+The goal: to kill cancerous plasma cells and make the remaining cells too weak to fight chemotherapy.

 - Understanding how the environment in the bone marrow supports the growth of multiple myeloma and finding ways to disable that support.

 - Determining the best timing for eligible patients to undergo bone marrow transplant (BMT).